DreamLineLove/sportswear-ecommerce/README.md

 # sportswear-ecommerce
-Simulate sportswear E-commerce databasae with MySQL
+Class project simulating a sportswear E-commerce database with MySQL